Engineering generalized Gibbs ensembles with trapped ions: Dissipation engineering

-with a Rabi rate $\Omega_\mathrm{rep}$.
-The coupling between ions $1$ and $2$ needed to engineer non-local dissipation is mediated by a common motional mode, with creation (annihilation) operator $\hat{a}^\dagger$ ($\hat{a}$).
-This phonon mode is coupled to the transition from $\ket{e}$ to $\ket{0}$ by a sideband interaction
+with Rabi rates $\Omega_{\mathrm{rep},\up/e}$.
+The coupling between ions $1$ and $2$, needed to engineer two-body dissipation, is mediated by a common motional mode, with creation (annihilation) operator $a^\dagger$ ($a$).
+This phonon mode is coupled to the transition from $\ket{e}$ to $\ket{\dn}$ by the red-sideband interaction

 with a coupling constant $g$.